Russo-Ukrainian war (2022–present): Casualties

-Russian and Ukrainian sources have been said to inflate opposing casualty numbers and downplay their own losses for morale.
+Russian and Ukrainian sources have both been said to inflate opposing casualty numbers and downplay their own losses for morale.
 Leaked US documents say "under-reporting of casualties within the [Russian] system highlights the military's 'continuing reluctance' to convey bad news up the chain of command."
 Russian news outlets have largely stopped reporting the Russian death toll.
 Russia and Ukraine have admitted suffering "significant" and "considerable" losses, respectively.

 The numbers of civilian and military deaths have been impossible to determine precisely.
 Agence France-Presse (AFP) reported that neither it nor independent conflict monitors could verify Russian and Ukrainian claims of enemy losses and suspected they were inflated.
 In October 2022, the independent Russian media project iStories, citing sources close to the Kremlin, reported that more than 90,000 Russian soldiers had been killed, seriously wounded, or gone missing.
+Ukrainian president Volodymyr Zelensky stated in February 2026 that approximately 55,000 Ukrainian soldiers had been killed on the battlefield, noting that a significant number were also officially listed as missing in action.

 While combat deaths can be inferred from a variety of sources, including satellite imagery of military action, measuring civilian deaths is more difficult.
 In June 2022, the Ukrainian Minister of Defence told CNN that tens of thousands of Ukrainians had died, and he hoped the death toll was below 100,000.
 By July 2024, about 20,000 Ukrainians had lost limbs.
 In Mariupol, Ukrainian officials believe at least 25,000 have been killed, and bodies were still being discovered in September 2022.
 The mayor said over and possibly as many as civilians died in the siege of Mariupol and Russian forces had brought mobile cremation equipment when they entered the city.
 An investigation by AP from the end of 2022 estimated up to 75,000 killed civilians in the Mariupol area alone.
-AFP says "a key gap in casualty counts is the lack of information from Russian-occupied places like the port city of Mariupol, where tens of thousands of civilians are believed to have died".
+AFP says "a key gap in casualty counts is the lack of information from Russian-occupied places like the port city of Mariupol, where tens of thousands of civilians are believed to have died."
 There were at least 8,000 excess deaths in Mariupol between March 2022 and February 2023.
 The Office of the United Nations High Commissioner for Human Rights (OHCHR) believed the true civilian casualty numbers were significantly higher than it has been able to confirm.